Skip to content

 How to Manage Weight Gain During Perimenopause

 The most effective approach is not dramatic or extreme.
 It is consistent, sustainable, and built around supporting your body — not working against it.
-Here is what the evidence suggests may help.
+Here is what may help.

 Prioritize Protein

-Adequate protein supports muscle preservation, improves satiety, and helps stabilize blood sugar.
+Adequate protein supports muscle preservation, satiety, and steadier blood sugar.
 Many women under-eat protein, especially at breakfast and lunch.

-Including a quality source at every meal — eggs, poultry, fish, legumes, dairy, or plant-based options — can make a real difference in cravings, energy, and body composition over time.
+Including a quality source at every meal — eggs, poultry, fish, legumes, dairy, or plant-based options — can make a meaningful difference in cravings, energy, and body composition over time.

 Walk Consistently

 Walking is one of the most underrated tools for women during perimenopause.
-It can help lower cortisol, support blood sugar stability, improve mood, and contribute to energy expenditure — without adding physical stress.
+It may help lower stress, support blood sugar balance, improve mood, and contribute to daily energy expenditure without adding extra physical strain.

-Even twenty to thirty minutes daily can be genuinely helpful.
-A morning walk can also support your circadian rhythm, which may improve sleep quality over time.
+Even twenty to thirty minutes daily can be a helpful starting point.
+A morning walk may also support your circadian rhythm, which can support better sleep over time.

 Include Strength Training

-Strength training is essential during perimenopause.
-It preserves and builds lean muscle, which directly supports metabolic rate.
-It also improves insulin sensitivity and supports bone density — both of which become increasingly important during this phase.
+Strength training is especially important during perimenopause.
+It supports lean muscle, which helps support metabolism.
+It may also improve insulin sensitivity and help protect bone density during this phase.

-Two to four sessions per week with simple compound movements is a well-supported starting point.
-Sessions do not need to be long — thirty to forty-five minutes can be highly effective.
+Two to four sessions per week with simple compound movements can be a helpful starting point.
+Sessions do not need to be long to be effective.

 Manage Stress Intentionally

-Stress management during perimenopause is not a luxury — it can play an important role in how your body responds, including appetite, cravings, and fat storage patterns.
+Stress management during perimenopause is not a luxury.
+It may play a meaningful role in appetite, cravings, recovery, and fat storage patterns.
 Practical strategies include:

-• Diaphragmatic breathing, even for five minutes daily
+• Diaphragmatic breathing, even for a few minutes daily

 • Time in nature